University Health Services | American University of Sharjah

 • Physical examinations for pre-employment/pre-admission, overseas travel, sports teams , etc. are offered in addition to general counseling regarding healthy habits and practices.
 UHS also offers tailored medical advice and screening tests depending on personal and familial health risks.

-• immunizations and vaccination: Seasonal flu vaccination and other vaccines can be provided by UHS upon request.
-Charges are applied according to the vaccine required.
+• immunizations and vaccination: Seasonal flu vaccination and other vaccinations provided by the Ministry of Health as part of national vaccination campaigns

 For issues related to mental and psychological well-being, kindly contact e University Counseling Services on [email protected] for further information.